KevinFocke/SudokuSolver/README.md

 # SudokuSolver

-Work-In-Progress, personal experiment to train on pointers, structs, recursion & backtracking.
+Work-In-Progress, personal experiment to train on pointers, structs, recursion, backtracking & more.
 Feedback welcome!

 Ver 1: